 We have a growing population - the fastest rate of population growth in 50 years, with more children in school.
 Our economy is performing well and employment is on the rise.

-This positive budget is reflective of your tenacity, resilience, and determination to build and support a stronger Newfoundland and Labrador.
+This positive budget is reflective of Newfoundland and Labrador's tenacity, resilience, determination to build and support a stronger Newfoundland and Labrador.

-Look towards the horizon.
+We can look to the horizon.
 The sun is coming up.

 Financial Health